 The Court found it significant that state law, which favors ensuring that “innocent victims of motor vehicle accidents may be recompensed for the injury,” requires applicants for registration of cars to sign a statement attesting that their car is covered by financial security.

 Unfortunately, in reality, Rhode Island currently has no real manner in which to enforce whether registrants are current with their auto insurance.
 Many times, we have found that while a vehicle owner originally attests to insurance coverage at the time of registration, in reality, the attestation is either untrue, or by the time of a crash, the auto insurance has lapsed.
 Short of federal repeal of the Graves Amendment, newer technology and enforcement at the state registry level, along with higher required minimal auto insurance is the real answer here to protecting car accident victims.

-At Bottaro Law, our lawyers handle Rhode Island car accident cases everyday.
+At the Bottaro Law Firm, LLC, our lawyers handle Rhode Island car accident cases everyday.
 We stay on top of the latest legal decisions to help you win your case.
 If you have a question about a rental car accident – or about any car accident involving a personal injury, we are here to help.